 A 41-year-old Guatemala man faces 15 years in prison for bringing a 16-year-old girl to the United States for an arranged marriage.

-German Rolando Vicente-Sapon was found guilty of smuggling the girl following a three-day trial here in November and sentenced by U.S. District Judge Curtis Collier Thursday.
+German Rolando Vicente-Sapon was found guilty of smuggling the girl after a three-day trial here in November and sentenced Thursday by U.S. District Judge Curtis Collier.

 Later he convinced her that "she could have a better life and she would be able to earn money" to send to her family in Guatemala.